sirius-ms/sirius-docs.github.io/docs/_pages/gui.md

   <figcaption>Molecular formula annotation compute dialogue.</figcaption>
 </figure>

-#### General settings (A)

-Choose either *Q-TOF*, *Orbitrap* or *FT-ICR* in the instrument field.
+- **General settings <span style="color:red">[A]</span>:**
+  In the `Instrument` field, you can choose `Q-TOF`, `Orbitrap` or `FT-ICR`.
-The chosen instrument affects only very few parameters of the method (mainly the allowed mass deviation).
-If your instrument is not one of these three then just select the Q-TOF instrument.
+  The choice of instrument affects only a few parameters, primarily the allowed mass deviation.
+If your instrument is not among these options, select `Q-TOF` as default.

-You can change the maximal allowed mass deviation in the *ppm* field.
-SIRIUS will only consider molecular formulas which mass deviations below the chosen ppm; for masses below 200 Da, the allowed mass deviation is
+  You can  change the maximum allowed mass deviation, ensuring that SIRIUS only considers molecular formulas with mass deviations below the specified ppm threshold.
+For masses below 200 Da, the allowed mass deviation is
   $(200 \cdot \frac{ppm_{max}}{10^6})$.

-If SIRIUS predicts that the query spectrum might be a lipid, the molecular formula according to that prediction can be added and enforced (default).
+  If SIRIUS predicts that the query spectrum may be a lipid, the molecular formula according to that prediction can be added and enforced (default).

-#### Fallback Adducts (B)
+- **Fallback Adducts <span style="color:red">[B]</span>:**

-If no adducts have been detected in previous steps (either during SIRIUS importing or upstream external annotation), fallback adducts can be set.
-SIRIUS will consider adducts in this list and additionally enforce them if the "enforce" option is chosen.
+  If no adducts are detected during SIRIUS import or prior external annotation, you can specify fallback adducts.
+  SIRIUS will consider adducts from this list and enforce them if the `enforce` option is selected.

-#### Molecular Formula Generation (C)
+- **Molecular Formula Generation <span style="color:red">[C]</span>:**

-The [molecular formula annotation strategy]({{ "/advanced-background-information/#molecular-formula-annotation-strategies" | relative_url }}) to be employed.
-Choosing a suitable strategy here is imperative for a successful SIRIUS analysis and will impact most subsequent steps.

-**De novo + bottom up search (recommended)**
+Selecting an appropriate molecular formula annotation strategy is crucial for a successful SIRIUS analysis, as it will significantly impact subsequent steps.
+Parameters for the different strategies are explained in the following.
+Before selecting a strategy, it is important to understand the differences between the [molecular formula annotation strategies]({{ "/advanced-background-information/#molecular-formula-annotation-strategies" | relative_url }}) to choose the most appropriate one for your analysis.

+**[*De novo* + bottom up search]({{"/advanced-background-information/#de-novo--bottom-up" | relative_url }}) is recommended for generic applications.**

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/formula_combined_marked.png" | relative_url }})